pureskillgg/glhf/README.md

   This function is registered with the [Awilix] container as a factory function, thus it can access all dependencies registered using `registerDependencies`.
+- Register a dependency named `init` as an async function which will be called once when the handler is created.
+  This allows the function to perform one-time expensive setup on cold starts or when provisioned concurrency is used.

 ### Handler Factories